 Special thanks and appreciation to the nurses at St. Patrick’s Hospital in Missoula as well as Partners Hospice staff and Ken’s neurologist, Dr. Kyle Smith of Providence.
 Dr. Smith had a desire to provide treatment to Kenney when others had given up.
 He went above and beyond what he had to and showed empathy and compassion to Kenney in the face of what turned out to be a horrible disease without treatment or cure.

 Arrangements are being handled by Stevens Funeral Home in Coleman.
 Visitation will be Friday night, October 4, 2019 from 6:00 until 7:00 p. m. at Stevens Funeral Home, 400 W. Pecan Street, Coleman.
 Services are to be held at the Harmony Baptist Church, 608 CR 354, Fisk, Coleman County, on Saturday, October 5 at 11:00 a.m.
 Eulogy will be given by Mike Downey.
 Interment will be at Brown Ranch Cemetery across the road from Harmony Baptist Church.
 All are invited to the reception at Harmony Baptist immediately after the service and interment for both food and fellowship.

 A second memorial service is to be held on 10/12/19 at Galilee Baptist Church located at 208 Higgins Lane in Stevensville, Montana.
 Service at 11:00 am with reception for all at Pastor and Taunnie Walker’s home located at 162 Middle Burnt Fork Road in Stevensville, Montana 59870.

-To send flowers to Kenney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kenney Downey, please visit our floral store.